cmelgarejo/bp-task/README.md

 Example values are in the .env.example file, so please copy it over to `.env` and fill in the values needed.

+Run `go mod tidy` to get all the dependencies

 Then run `make` it will default to `make run` which will run the API on port 8080, you can change the port by setting the `API_PORT` environment variable, or changing that info in the .env file.